Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 status: {}

-As you can probably notice, the selector labels and pod metadata match, so that’s one less thing you need to check on.
+As you can see, the selector labels and pod metadata match, so that’s one less thing to verify.

 $ kubectl expose pod redis --port=6379 --name redis-svc --dry-run=client -o yaml